 Many times, when the dominated are no longer dominated, they are aimless.
 Without someone telling them what to do, they don’t know what to do.
 Being dominated is all they know.

 The free are not so.
 They are not told what to do, they must choose what to do.
-And with that ability to choose comes all the weight of responsibility and consequence of those choices.
+And with the ability to choose comes all the weight of responsibility and consequence of those choices.

 Do you see the difference between the two?